Shlomo Miller: Shabbos mode ovens

 Miller was a signatory to the ruling forbidding changing the temperature of Shabbos Mode ovens on Yom Tov.

 Slifkin controversy

 Miller wrote a letter voicing his support of the controversial ban of Natan Slifkin's books by a number of prominent rabbis.
 His defense of the rabbis and the ban was itself controversial, as evidenced by the responses it generated.
 Miller and Slifkin met in Toronto in December 2007.
 Slifkin reported that, despite their "strong disagreements", they had "a very pleasant conversation" in "a nice, polite atmosphere."
 Slifkin noted, however, that nothing was resolved.

 Techeiles debate

 Miller investigated the claim that the sea snail Murex trunculus was the source of the biblical techeiles.
 In a letter on the subject, he wrote that he believes that there are several Talmudic proofs that the Murex is not the creature from which techeiles is produced, and that the evidence in support of the claim is insufficient to overcome these points.
-Yisroel Barkin authored a comprehensive disputation of Millers' letter.
+R' Yisroel Barkin authored a comprehensive disputation of Miller's letter.